What is Shopify?

 If you want to make changes to the pricing, SKU code or any other field from the product, then you can select the products you want to edit from the product overview screen and then click the edit product button, which allows you to make updates in bulk.

-So there it is, my full review of Shopify.
+So there it is, our full review of Shopify.
 A very good ecommerce platform that is loaded with features and very easy to use but does have a couple of flaws.
 Definitely give it a try for yourself to see if it is the right choice for you!